How Do I Start a Congressional Community?

 - this meeting is being hosted by your area’s Congressional Community

-- that meeting with our rep and their staff will now be the norm
+- meeting with our rep and their staff will now be the norm

-- that you’re looking to tap into the local expertise, especially on specific subjects on the agenda
+- you’re looking to tap into the local expertise, especially on specific subjects on the agenda

-- Be prepared to ask questions about those items
+- you’re prepared to ask questions about those items

 - Continue to work with the representative’s office on the meeting format

-- Give them the CongressionalCommunities.org web address so they can learn more about the movement.
+- Tell them about CongressionalCommunities.org so they can learn more about the movement

 We will be updating our website frequently with feedback from other communities on what works best.
 Please feel free to share your experience – to let others know what you did to start a Congressional Community where you live.

 Thank you very much for helping us with this movement.
 America’s great experiment in government by the people is a story that is still being written.
 It is our belief that this is going to be one of its most important chapters.